 *This post contains affiliate links, but opinions are 100% my own.

-1. Visit a corn maze
+1. Visit a the world’s largest corn maze in Illinois

 About an hour and a half north of downtown and just south of the Wisconsin border is Richardson Adventure Farm, home of the world’s largest corn maze.
 The place is more than a maze, there is a petting zoo, giant slides, bounce pillows, ORB rides (picture yourself inside a giant ball rolling down a hill), a zip line, train, and fudge shop.
 This is an intricately designed masterpiece.
 A lot of work goes into the design, ensuring people have many exits along the way and no dead ends.
 Everyone has a map and there are checkpoints to locate throughout.
 Finding all of them can take a couple of hours, but if you find a minimum number of checkpoints you can earn a completion certificate.
 This is one fall family activity not to be missed!